 While most sangria recipes call for the use of red wine, this recipe uses white Gewurtztraminer which is a surprisingly rare variety of grapes and is also among the 18 classic noble grapes.

-The use of Gewurtztraminer in place of red wine makes the sangria feel lighter and at the same time, enhances the summery nature of the passion fruit sangria.
+The use of Gewurtztraminer white wine in place of red wine makes the sangria feel lighter and at the same time, enhances the summery nature of the passion fruit sangria.

 This recipe is simple, easy to make and serves between 6 and 8 people.